-Redeemer University College endorses the principles set out in the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans (TCPS 2 2014).
+Redeemer University endorses the principles set out in the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans (TCPS 2 2014).

 Policies and procedures are posted internally on Redeemer’s Portal.
 Our Integrity in Research and Scholarship policy is available here to view.
 For more information, please contact the Research Office.

 As a student of Redeemer, you may have the opportunity to engage in research in a particular class or with a faculty member.
 If you are working with a professor in a class on a research project involving humans, or conducting research for your honours thesis, you will need to complete a research ethics application.
 Please speak to your course instructor regarding the appropriate form to fill out.